Inventory Management

 What is inventory liquidation?

 Inventory liquidation occurs when a business sells off inventory—almost always at a sizable discount—for cash.
-While liquidation is often a precursor to a business shutting down, this is only sometimes the case.
-In fact, many businesses turn to inventory liquidation to sell off excess inventory, even when the rest of the business is running smoothly.
+While liquidation can sometimes precede a business closing its doors, it can also be a way for healthy businesses to prune their inventory and build efficiency; many businesses turn to inventory liquidation to sell off excess inventory, even when the rest of the business is running smoothly.

-Your business can “liquidate” inventory on its own through a variety of tactics, or hire an inventory liquidator to handle the process for you.
+Your business can “liquidate” inventory on its own through a variety of tactics—or, in some cases, hire an inventory liquidator to handle the process for you.
 In today’s economy, there are plenty of ways to move surplus inventory, so take some time to consider what strategies work best for your business—and your profit margins.

 When should inventory liquidation occur?